VishvasPancholi1604/Verification-IP-and-Testcases-Generator/DEVELOPER_NOTES.md

 If you encounter any issues or have suggestions for improvements, please use the GitHub issue tracker.
 Include detailed information about the problem and steps to reproduce it.

 ## Getting Help
-If you need assistance or have questions, feel free to reach out through GitHub issues or contact the developer via email at vishvaspancholi.ec@gmail.com.
+If you need assistance or have questions, feel free to reach out through GitHub issues or contact via email at vishvaspancholi.ec@gmail.com.

 Happy coding!